unparalleled-js/docs-1/docs/connectors/bigquery/get-query-result-action.md

 # BigQuery - Get query job output action

 ## Get query job output action
 This action takes in a specific Job ID and returns the query results of this job.
-This is often used with a Query Job and can be used in the context of a recipe to page through large result sets.
+This is often used with the job completed trigger where the job is of the type `Query`.
+It can be used to page through large result sets.

 ![Get Query Job output](~@img/bigquery/get-query-job-output.png) *Get Query Job output action*